Crypto-Notepad/Crypto-Notepad/README.md

 * Association with the application extension (.cnp)
 * Easily search through the content

+## Build
+App was created in Visual Studio Community 2015, you can run the .sln file and simply build project (The code is very bad.
+There are no comments, no following the OOP rules.
+Learn this code at your own risk. )

 ## License
 App distributed under [MIT](https://github.com/Sigmanor/Crypto-Notepad/blob/master/LICENSE) license